sethmlarson/socksio/README.md

 Install the test requirements with `pip install -r test-requirements.txt`.

-Install the project in pseudo-editable mode with `flit install -s .`.
+Install the project in pseudo-editable mode with `flit install -s`.

 Tests can be ran directly invoking `pytest`.